snur206/reading-notes/401/class28notes.md

 Share a screenshot of a recycler view in an application you use!

 ## Things I want to know more about

+How Recycle View will get involved with the labs and in what ways.